thomaslantern/nes-basic-sound/README.md

 	db 4, 4, 2, 4, 4, 4, 1, 1
 </code></pre>

 This solves the problem of efficiency, but not readability.
-To make this even more clear, and easier to read in the future, we should create some labels for our notes.
-Near the beginning of the program (after our header), we'll want something like the following (please see the code for this tutorial for the full example):
+To make our code even more clear, we should create some labels for our notes.
+Near the beginning of the program (after our header), we'll want something like the following (please see the [code](basicsound.asm) for this tutorial for the full example):
 <pre><code>
 ; Labels for note names
 A1 equ $00